emca-it/Energy-Log-Server-6.x/03-00-00-Discovery/03-00-00-Discovery.md

 -   **OR** is used to search for the events that contain one OR other expression, e.g. „status:500" OR "denied".
 This query will display events that contain word „denied" or status field value of 500.
-Energy Log Server uses this operator by default, so query „status:500" "denied" would return the same results.
+Energy Logserver uses this operator by default, so query „status:500" "denied" would return the same results.